9 Superfoods You Can Turn Into Scrumptious Comfort Food

 Add coconut milk, water/vegetable stock, and salt.
 Bring to simmer then reduce heat and cover.
 Allow to cook for about 12 minutes.
 If you are including the pea sprouts and/or greens, add those in last for just two minutes so they don’t overcook.
 Taste and adjust seasonings as desired.
 Remove from heat and allow to cool before consuming.

-You can pair this with quinoa, rice, cauliflower rice (These 10 detox benefits of cauliflower will surprise you.), or other healthy grains.
+You can pair this with quinoa, rice, cauliflower rice.

 One-Pan Japanese-Inspired Salmon

 Being healthy doesn’t mean you need to spend countless hours in the kitchen, says recipe creator Sepel.
 “I am on a mission to prove how easy and fast healthy cooking can be.
 This took me no time to prepare and tastes absolutely delicious,” she says.